-Figure 4.19 ► Share of top three manufacturing regions for key clean energy technologies in 2023 and 2030 based on announced projects

-Announced projects - if all realised - will alter the global distribution of manufacturing capacity for batteries, electrolysers and heat pumps
+Figure 4.19 Share of top three manufacturing regions for key clean energy technologies in 2023 and 2030 based on announced projects of manufacturing capacity for batteries, electrolysers and heat pumps

 Notes: Wind = onshore nacelles.
 Electrolysers only includes projects with available location data.
 Figure for 2023 refers to installed capacity as of Q1 2023; figure for 2030 refers to production in 2030 from all existing and projects announced to date.